|

 Fort Morgan and Fort Pulaski, which played a crucial part in the course of the Civil War.

-and contrast the strategic concepts of the Southern Secretary of the Navy Stephen R. Mallory against his Northern counterpart,
+book to compare and contrast the strategic concepts of the Southern Secretary of the Navy Stephen R. Mallory against his Northern

-Gideon Welles.
+counterpart, Gideon Welles.
 Both men had to accomplish much and were given great latitude in achieving their goals.
-Mallory's vision of
+Mallory's

-seapower emphasized technological innovation and individual competence as he sought to match quality against the Union Navy's
+vision of seapower emphasized technological innovation and individual competence as he sought to match quality against the

-(quantity) numerical superiority.
-Welles had to deal with more bureaucratic structure and to some degree a national strategy
+Union Navy's (quantity) numerical superiority.
+Welles had to deal with more bureaucratic structure and to some degree a national

 The naval blockade